ErpNetDocs/tech/modules/crm/pricing/bonus-programs/concepts/determine-bonus-program.md

   - a bonus program valid only for a limited period;
   - a bonus program valid only when the ordered quantity or amount reaches a defined threshold.

-To determine the applicable bonus program in a specific business context, @@name evaluates the available bonus programs against the context data and then selects the applicable bonus program.
+To determine the applicable bonus program in a specific business context, @@name evaluates the available bonus programs against the context data and then selects one to apply.

 The determination has three stages: